whoward/docs/markdown/reference/test-configuration.md

 ### Command Timeout

 As a safety measure to prevent Selenium crashes from making your tests run indefinitely, Sauce limits how long Selenium can take to run a command in our browsers.
 This is set to 300 seconds by default.
+You can adjust this limit on a per-job basis.
 The value of this setting is given in seconds.

 Key
 command-timeout